NOAA-EMC/hpc-stack/docs/source/hpc-parameters.rst

    * ``intel/2021.3.0``

 ``HPC_MPI``: (Default: “”)
    The MPI library you wish to use for this build.
 The format is the same as for HPC_COMPILER; for example: ``HPC_MPI=impi/2020``.
-Current MPI types accepted are openmpi, mpich, impi, cray, and cray*.Options include:
+Current MPI types accepted are openmpi, mpich, impi, cray, and cray*.
+Options include:

    * ``impi/2020``
    * ``impi/2018.4.274``